kappamoss/hw3/README.md

 # Requirements
 detectron2
 (https://detectron2.readthedocs.io/en/latest/tutorials/install.html)
-if you can bulit it well, you need to install vs 2015 c++ tool
+if you can't bulit it well, you need to install vs 2015 c++ tool

 python == 3.6